Orlando Family Lawyers

 At the law office of Goodblatt · Leo, our family law and divorce lawyers in Orlando take a team approach to legal representation, which means you benefit from the strengths of each lawyer at our firm, as well as our 35+ years of combined experience.
 You’ll also appreciate that there is always someone here who knows you and is familiar with your case.

-In many situations, we can use collaborative law and mediation to help you resolve issues without traditional litigation, saving you the time, money, and stress of adversarial proceedings.
-Collaboration and mediation allows you to make decisions that are beneficial for all people involved and to avoid unfair or undesirable decisions mandated by a court.
+In many situations, we can use collaborative law and mediation to help resolve your issues without traditional litigation, saving you the time, money, and the stress of adversarial proceedings.
+Collaboration and mediation allows you to make decisions that are beneficial for everyone involved and to avoid unfair or undesirable decisions mandated by a court.
 We bring specialists onto our team, if needed, to help you obtain your desired goals quickly and discreetly, contact our experienced Orlando family lawyers today.